Kinematics of the molecular interstellar medium probed by Gaia: steep velocity dispersion-size relation, isotropic turbulence, and location-dependent energy dissipation: Data Method

 \subsubsection{Aspect ratios and Orientations}

-For each association, we fit ellipses to the distribution of member YSOs in the spatial ($l-b$) and velocity ($v_l-v_b$) space by diagnosing a tensor constructed from the spatial and velocity dispersions (e.g. the tensor is $T_{\rm i, j } = \sum p_i, p_j$, where $p$ is the spatial/velocity coordinates, and $i, j$ represent $l$, $b$ directions), and measure the orientation of the longer axes as well as aspect ratios.
+For each association, we fit ellipses to the distribution of member YSOs in the spatial ($l-b$) and velocity ($v_l-v_b$) space by diagnosing a tensor constructed from the spatial and velocity dispersions (e.g. the tensor is $T_{\rm i, j } = \sum p_i, p_j$, where $p$ is the spatial/velocity coordinates, and $i, j$ represent $l$, $b$ directions), from which the lengths of the major and minor axes $\sigma_{\rm max}$, $\sigma_{\rm min}$ as well as their orientations can be determined.
+These allow us to measure the orientation of the object from this major axes as well as the aspect ratios.
 Spatially, we measure the position angle ${\rm PA}_{l-b}$ and the aspect ratio ${\rm A}_{l-b}$ and in the velocity space, we also measure the position angle ${\rm PA}_{v_l - v_b }$ and the aspect ratio ${\rm A}_{v_l - v_b }$.